 - MN Department of Employment and Economic Development Financing Programs

 - The Metropolitan Consortium of Community Developers

 Manufacturing firms tend to have the best prospects for grants and funds available due to their historical labor needs; however, it does not mean that retail and service businesses should not review the programs available to help finance your business.

 Let’s look at an example.
 A small retail/service business is looking to acquire new space in Minneapolis.
 It has located a site that it wants to put its business operations into but it requires an acquisition loan, improvements costs, and costs to equip the business for operation.
 The City of Minneapolis has some great options that work well with your lender in combination and in some cases no lender is required.
 For instance, one program available, as of February 2021, is a Two Percent Loan Program that matches a small business loan through a local financial institution dollar for dollar up to $75,000 depending on designated neighborhood commercial district.
 The 2% loan provides a large interest cost relief for many businesses as traditional financing generally would have higher interest rates and/or tightened loan terms.
 The funds provide many avenues to support the transaction costs and we highly recommend talking with your city economic development department to make sure there are no programs that have been overlooked.

 Overall, reviewing your City’s programs and discussing directly with the City has the potential to strengthen an application on any additional financing needs and demonstrates your preparation and additional resolve to successfully manage your business.

 In some cases your business may not need or qualify for these programs, but it is always good to review your business’s options.
-These programs can be paper intensive and take time to complete, so all factors in the business’s needs should be reviewed and considered.
-We also have a great Guide to Business Loans you can read to learn more about the process and options provided by the banking industry.
+These programs can be paper-intensive and take time to complete, so all factors in the business’s needs should be reviewed and considered.
+We also have a great Guide to Business Loans you can read to learn more about the process and options to finance your business provided by the banking industry.

 Flagship Bank Minnesota is a Member FDIC and Equal Housing Lender.